-The 'threat of security issues and cyber-risk threats' and 'tech failures / downtime' remain serious worries for many IT executives (44% and 35%, respectively).
+The "threat of security issues and cyber-risk threats" and tech failures and downtime remain serious worries for many IT executives (44 percent and 35 percent, respectively).

-Sandwiched between these two other challenges is 'keeping up with changing customer expectations and behaviour' (40%).
+Sandwiched between these two other challenges is "keeping up with changing customer expectations and behavior" (40 percent).

-The pressure to raise the CX bar to meet commercial targets is no longer the preserve of marketing and sales teams only, and that IT departments have refreshed and expanded their focus beyond just managing infrastructure assets.
+The pressure to raise the CX bar to meet commercial targets is no longer the preserve of marketing and sales teams only, and IT departments have refreshed and expanded their focus beyond just managing infrastructure assets.